ishita-sadhukhan/house-price-prediction/README.md

 # How can Real Estate Investors make better house price predictions in King County,Washington(USA)
 _(Used **Python** for building Machine Learning Models)_

-Machine Learning Algorithm output using Python can be used to help investors to understand the mid-value housing market of the King County so as to invest in future.
+Machine Learning Algorithm output can be used to help investors to understand the mid-value housing market of the King County so as to invest in future.

 ## Introduction
 In recent years, houses in King county has increased in leaps and bounds.
 According to [this Zillow Home Value Index](https://www.zillow.com/king-county-wa/home-values/), from 2020 to 2021, prices has increased by a whopping 19%.
-This has become a lucrative market for real estate investors to buy a property.
+This has become a lucrative market for real estate investors to invest in a property.
 Real Estate investors tend to buy houses, renovate them and then sell for higher price.
 A machine learning algorithm on historical data will help the business to understand the market well.
 It can address various questions  such as:
 1. What can be the price of a new house in King County?
 2. Which areas in the King County are the most profitable to acquire a new property?
 3. Is renovation important for a house?
-4. Which factors influence if a real estate investor wants to renovate a property it has bought recently? etc
+4. Which factors influence if a real estate investor wants to beautufy a property it has bought recently? etc

 The real estate investors are looking answers for the mid-value houses typically priced below a million dollar, typically with 2-6 bedrooms.
 This is  because, these houses get sold or rented more quickly as there is always a market for them,  thus establishing a steady flow of revenue for the investors.
 Cost of renovation is also managable and so more quicker is the income generation.